 Our team has loved Tilit's well-made aprons for a very long time, and, more recently, we discovered they make wonderful face masks, too.
 So when we decided it was time to design a custom Serious Eats apron, Tilit was a natural first choice.
 To make sure the apron would be as functional as it was good-looking, Daniel Gritzer and Sasha Marx took a trip to the Tilit office.
+(Pre-Covid!)
 Using their combined experience, they worked with the Tilit team to create an apron that provides home cooks with lots of utility.
 The flair is just an added bonus.

-Daniel's Take on the Custom Apron
+Daniel's Take on Butcher Coat

 All the Details According to Sasha